Isskar/Isschat/README.md

 2. **Reconstruct the database**

-   Click on the button "reconstruire base de donnée"
+   Click on the button "reconstruire base de donnée"  #LANGUAGE

 3. **Launch the chatbot**